italonascimento/wire/README.md

 Wire allows you to take advantage of the awesomeness of LÖVE in a fully reactive and delightfull way.
-No global variables all around, no imperative actions, no mixed concerns (actions, logic, side-effects, etc).
+No global variables all around, no imperative actions, no mixed concerns (interaction, logic, side-effects, etc).

-You just need to wire everything up **declarativelly** and let the data flow freely throughout your game, from a single centralized data store.
+You just need to wire everything up **declarativelly** and let the data flow freely throughout your game.

 # Installation